KxSystems/solace/examples/README.md

 #### sol_pub_persist.q

-Sends a persistent message, with the ability to specify an optional reply destination
+Sends a persistent message onto a queue, with the ability to specify an optional reply destination

 Example: